universe-components/touchpoint/README.md

  * The default model is o1
  */
 @TouchPointAgent(name = "weather_agent", desc = "Query weather information of a city")
-@LangModel(name = Model.GPT_4, temperature = 0.0f) // Specify the model and temperature, default is o1
+@AIModel(name = Model.GPT_4, temperature = 0.0f) // Specify the model and temperature, default is o1
 class WeatherApplication : AgentApplication()
 ```
 Note: The configuration above applies to the agent scope.
 Any unconfigured actions on the agent will use this configuration.